mozilla-spidermonkey/spidermonkey.dev/_posts/2025-10-28-iongraph-web.md

 ![A screenshot from the lectures, showing the five steps above](</assets/img/kindermann.png>)

-As we looked through these steps, they seemed surprisingly straightforward, and provided useful opportunities to insert our own knowledge of the problem:
+These steps struck me as surprisingly straightforward, and provided useful opportunities to insert our own knowledge of the problem:

-- Cycle breaking was trivial for us, since the only cycles in our data are loops, and loop backedges are explicitly labeled.
+- Cycle breaking would be trivial for us, since the only cycles in our data are loops, and loop backedges are explicitly labeled.
 We could simply ignore backedges when laying out the graph.
-- Leveling was straightforward, and could easily be modified to better mimic the source code.
-Specifically, any blocks that came after a loop in the source code could be artificially pushed down in the layout, solving the confusing early-exit problem.
+- Leveling would be straightforward, and could easily be modified to better mimic the source code.
+Specifically, any blocks coming after a loop in the source code could be artificially pushed down in the layout, solving the confusing early-exit problem.
 - Permuting vertices to reduce edge crossings was actually just a bad idea, since our goal was stability from graph to graph.
 The true and false branches of a condition should always appear in the same order, for example, and a few edge crossings is a small price to pay for this stability.
 - Since reducible control flow ensures that a program's loops form a tree, vertex positioning could ensure that loops are always well-nested in the final graph.

-Notably, these simplifications avoided the most computationally difficult parts of the Sugiyama algorithm.
-This was quite convenient, not only because it simplified the implementation, but because it improved performance as well.
+Notably, these simplifications would avoid the most computationally difficult parts of the Sugiyama algorithm.
+This proved quite convenient in the end, not only because it simplified the final implementation, but because it improved performance as well.

 ## iongraph from start to finish